sawelter/sprint02-mod01-project/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).
+Closure is when a function is within the scope of another function, so it retains access to the outer function's variables.

 2. Study the following code, then answer the questions below.